-On this tab you have overview of which supplier you have contract with on marketplace, has this contract term on his contract.
-You can here either send a new contract proposal with the new terms to all of your re sellers or you can select few to send to at the same time.
+On this tab you have an overview of which supplier you have contract with on the marketplace, has this contract term on his contract.
+Here, you can either send a new contract proposal with the new terms to all of your re-sellers, or you can select few to send to at the same time.

 If we go over what each column in the table is, column by column:

 - Checkbox: check the box of the companies you need to send a new contract proposal to at any given time.

 - #: the id number of the company

 - Seller: The list of companies are the companies that are connected to this contract term.

 Status: Shows what the current state of the contract.

 Up to date: means this company has the newest version of the contract terms

 Out of date: means that this company does not have the newest version of these contract terms on his marketplace contract

 - Amendments: When you send a change proposal, you will see that there is an unaccepted proposal at your seller's end.